 - If one of your employees is involved in a data breach and they happen to use the same password across all their accounts, that could give cybercriminals access to your whole network of data including employee W2’s and customer billing information.

-- If just one person isn’t paying enough attention to their email and falls for a phishing scam, it could expose your company to a data breach or ransomware attack.
-Something like that could shut down your company for days or even weeks.
+- If one employee falls for a phishing scam, it could expose your company to a data breach or ransomware attack.
+Something like that could then shut down your company for days or even weeks.
 Think about how much that could cost you in revenue and reputation.

 - A less than thought out photo posted to social media with PII (Personal Identifiable Information) or PHI (Personal Health Information) visible in frame could lead to a data breach or a HIPAA violation.
 You don’t want a poorly timed selfie to be the reason you have to deal with an onslaught of lawsuits.

 - Something as simple as a lost phone could be fatal if that employee used their personal phone for work.
 A hacker could use that hardware to break into your integral systems that hold employee and customer data.
-Not as easy to fix as a trip to Best Buy.
+Certainly not as easy to fix as a trip to Best Buy.

 - If an employee forgets to lock their device when they step away to perform a duty, anyone can walk up to it and access the information on it and cause a breach.